Neural Diffusion Processes: Additional Information on the Experiments

-In the experiment, we use GPflow \parencite{gpflow2020} for the GP regression model using a kernel that matches the training data: a squared exponential with lengthscale set to $0.2$.
-The other baseline, namely the Attentive Latent NP, is a pretrained model which was trained on a dataset with the same configuration.
-The ALNP model originates from the reference implementation of \textcite{dubois2020npf}. \Cref{fig:one-d-regression} shows additional conditional samples.
+For the creation of \cref{fig:one-d-regression-single,fig:one-d-regression}, we use GPflow \citep{gpflow2020} for the GP regression model using a kernel that matches the training data: a squared exponential with lengthscale set to $0.2$.
+The other baseline, the Attentive Latent NP, is a pre-trained model which was trained on a dataset with the same configuration.
+The ALNP model originates from the reference implementation of \citet{dubois2020npf}.